Mark 7 nuclear bomb: Design

 The Mark 7 was a variable-yield fission weapon that used a levitated pit and an implosion design with 92 high-explosive lenses.
 The weapon had multiple yields of 8, 19, 22, 30, 31, and 61 kt by using various weapon pits.
 The weapon had airburst and contact fuzing modes.
-The weapon used in flight insertion for safing and later versions of the weapon used a PAL A type arming and safing system.
+The weapon used an automatic in-flight insertion system for safing and later versions of the weapon used a PAL A type arming and safing system.
 About 1,700 to 1,800 Mark 7 bombs and 1,350 W7 warheads were produced.

 The Mark 7 nuclear weapon weighed about 1600 lb.
 It was fitted with one vertical retractable stabilizer fin that allowed it to fit better in or under some planes.
 This was unique, and made it one of the first nuclear weapons to be streamlined enough to be carried on smaller planes.
 The bomb’s diameter is 30 in.

 Delivery system

 There were 10 models of this warhead produced for several delivery systems.
 Beside the Mark 7 bomb, this included the BOAR air-to-surface rocket, the MGR-1 Honest John and MGM-5 Corporal tactical surface-to-surface missiles, the Betty Mark 90 depth bomb, the MIM-14 Nike Hercules surface-to-air missile, and an atomic demolition munition.

 Configured as a Mark 7 gravity bomb and as the BOAR, the weapon was carried by the F-84 Thunderjet, F-100 Super Sabre, and F-101 Voodoo fighter-bombers; and the B-57 Canberra bomber.